 So, if you’re in Meis whilst a service is taking place, you’ll get to feel a bit more of life on the island.

-The church has a distinctive bell tower and there’s another link to Lycia on the opposite coastline here because the columns in the church were apparently taken from the ancient site of Patara.
+The church has a distinctive bell tower.
+And there’s another link to Lycia on the opposite coastline here because the 12 granite columns supporting the roof in the church were transported from the ancient site of Patara.

 8. Stay Overnight In Kastellorizo Hotels